C2SM/git-course/advanced/Exercise_8_web-workflow.md

 <details><summary>Hint</summary>

 Use the `+` button on a line to comment.
-For a suggestion, use the ± button in the comment toolbar, which inserts a fenced block labelled `suggestion`.
+For a suggestion, use the ± button in the comment toolbar, which inserts a fenced block labeled `suggestion`.

 </details>